tannergaucher/vertical-shorts-app/README.md

-# verticalshorts.app
+# Vertical Shorts App

-Single source of truth for posting vertical video content and publishing to all social media channels.
+Upload and publish social media videos to multiple platforms at once.

 ## Uses